syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Getting-Started.md

 #### Configuring Web.Config

-1. You can expose services through the properties such as binding, contract and address etc. using an endpoint.
-In your application the service name is "Sample.wcf.OlapClientService" where "OlapClientService" is the service class name and “Sample.wcf" is the namespace name where service class appears.The following are the properties that meet the appropriate endpoint.
+1. You can expose services through the properties such as binding, contract and address etc., using an endpoint.
+In your application the service name is "Sample.wcf.OlapClientService" where "OlapClientService" is the service class name and “Sample.wcf" is the namespace where the service class appears.The following are the properties that meet the appropriate endpoint.

    * contract: This property indicates the contract of the endpoint is exposing.
-Here you are referring IOlapClientService contract and hence it is "Sample.wcf.IOlapClientService".
+Here you are referring IOlapClientService contract and it is "Sample.wcf.IOlapClientService".
    * binding: In your application, you use webHttpBinding to post and receive the requests and responses between the client-end and the service-end.
    * behaviorConfiguration: This property contains the name of the behavior to be used in the endpoint. endpointBehaviors are illustrated as follows